MobiSec-CSE-UTA/SpeechQoE/README.md

 # SpeechQoE
-A Prototype for SpeechQoE.
+Test A Prototype for SpeechQoE.
 SpeechQoE leverages speech signals to assess Quality of Experience (QoE) of online voice services.
 Please refer paper for more details.

 ## Get Started
 Once you download it to your local machine, you can run the following command in your root directory: